 What solution did you provide?
 Why did they want to work with you?

 Use the answers from these questions to help your audience understand why your customer chose your business over the competition.
 What makes you unique?
 This is the opportunity to show yourself off and why your services/products are indispensable to your customer.
 This way, you’ll be able to help a prospective customer visualize how your business can help them in a similar way.

 What did your business do for your customer?
 How did you create the strategy and plan?

 These questions can help you give a picture of how the product/service was used strategically and integrated into existing workflows to help overcome a problem or close a gap.

 5. The results

 What did the strategy and plan look like in action?
 How did it run?
 What were the results?

-This is the section to show off your wins.
-Use these kind of interview questions as an opportunity to gather information that will give an in-depth view into the results of your product/service in action and what the strategy and plan looked like when it was running.
-Focus on gathering real numbers and quantifiable information on the results (like notable KPIs) and the outcome over a significant period of time.
-We also recommend collecting a forward-looking statement that helps define what’s next for your customer and how your product/service helps generate long-term benefits.
+This is the section to highlight your wins.
+You are the champion, my friend.
+These interview questions will help you get information that shows off your results in action.
+Focus on gathering real numbers and quantifiable information (like notable KPIs) and the what the results looked like over a significant period of time.
+We also recommend collecting a forward-looking statement about what’s next for your customer and how your product/service created long-term benefits.

 CREATING THE CASE STUDY